 Do deer repellents work to keep the deer out of your hostas?
-This comparison of commercial deer repellents will let you know which ones do and don’t work.
+This comparison of deer repellents will let you know which ones do and don’t work.

 Chemical repellent granules, sprays, sprinklers, scent stations, and noisemakers are all very effective for scaring the deer away, and research supports this claim.
 However, a starving deer can bypass them and eat your hostas.

-Do you want to know which are deer repellents that work?
+Do you want to know which are deer repellents for hostas that work?
 I know I spend a lot of time fussing over my plants and I was determined to protect them from those pesky deer.

-- What are Commercial Deer Repellents?
+- What Are Commercial Deer Repellents

 - A Comparison of Commercial Deer Repellents